best trip CONTACT AN ADVISOR

 Difficulty: Moderate to challenging

-The day begins with a cup of coffee or coca tea in your tent.
-After breakfast, you'll have time to explore the village before starting the descent of about four hours from the highlands to the Sacred Valley.
-During the hike, you'll visit local villagers' homes and learn about their way of life, as well as visit the village's primary school, where you can donate school supplies if you wish.
+Your day will start with a cup of coffee or coca tea in your tent.
+After breakfast, you will have the opportunity to explore the village before starting the descent from the highlands to the Sacred Valley, a journey that will take you about four hours.
+Along the way, you will visit the homes of the local residents and learn about their way of life.
+You will also visit the village's primary school, where you will have the opportunity to bring school supplies if you wish.

-The hike will mostly be downhill, passing through areas where locals grow potatoes and beans, and arriving in warmer lands where corn and avocados are cultivated.
-The route will take you through a variety of landscapes, from mountains to the Sacred Valley.
-At the end of the hike, in the village of Huaran (2,700 m / 8,856 ft), you’ll enjoy a picnic to say goodbye to the cooking team and muleteers.
+The hike will be mainly downhill, thru areas where the locals grow beans and potatoes, until reaching warmer lands where avocados and corn are cultivated.
+The route will take you thru a variety of landscapes, from the Sacred Valley to the mountains.
+At the end of the hike, in Huaran (2,700 m / 8,856 ft), you will enjoy a picnic to bid farewell to the cooking team and the muleteers.

-Afterward, we’ll take a private van to the Salineras de Maras, where we'll explore these ancient salt pools used since Inca times.
-Finally, we’ll arrive in Ollantaytambo, the last living Inca city, where you’ll explore the citadel with your guide and have dinner before boarding the train to Aguas Calientes.
+After that, we will take a private van to the Maras Salt Mines, where we will visit these ancient salt pools that have been used since the Inca era.
+Finally, we will arrive in Ollantaytambo, the living Inca city, where you will have the opportunity to tour the citadel with your guide and have dinner before taking the train to Aguascalientes.

 Altitude of Aguas Calientes: 2,000 m / 6,561 ft